Grimston Park

 Grimston Park is a grade II* listed Georgian country house in Grimston, North Yorkshire, England, some 1.7 miles (3 km) south of Tadcaster.
-Since being owned by the Isherwood family, it has been converted into a number of luxury homes.
+Since being owned by the Fielden family, it has been converted into a number of luxury homes.

 The house is built on two storeys of Tadcaster limestone ashlar with a Welsh slate roof.
 It has a 7-bay frontage with a projecting portico, and a three-storey tower and a single-storey entrance lodge at each end.
-A limestone water tower in the grounds, designed like the house by Decimus Burton, is also grade II listed.
+A limestone tower in the grounds, designed like the house by Decimus Burton, is also grade II listed.